-Public awareness is not only a matter of obligation to pay taxes but is the central pillar for sustainable social, economic, and political development.
-Increasing public awareness can produce a more informed, engaged, and responsible society, positively contributing to development and shared prosperity.
-However, in reality, obstacles still hinder the effectiveness of work and public awareness in paying taxes in the Karangrejo Village Environment.
-According to Calzada (2018) and Wilson et al. (2019), public awareness of paying taxes should be increased through government support.
-In overcoming the public's low awareness of paying taxes, government support is the primary key to creating positive change (Hendratmi & Sukmaningrum, 2018; Kurniawan et al., 2023).
-First, governments can play an essential role in providing clear and easy-to-understand information about the importance of taxes and how they contribute to economic development and people's welfare.
-Through effective education campaigns, governments can convey messages emphasizing the direct link between tax payments and public services, such as education, health, and infrastructure (Abu et al., 2019; O'Connor, 2013).
+Overall, public awareness is not only a matter of obligation to pay taxes, but is the main pillar for sustainable social, economic, and political development.
+By increasing public awareness, a more informed, engaged, and responsible society can be produced, making a positive contribution to development and common prosperity.
+However, in reality, there are still obstacles that hinder the effectiveness of work and public awareness in paying taxes in the Karangrejo Village Environment.
+According to Calzada, (2018); Wilson et al., (2019) to increase public awareness in paying taxes through government support.
+In overcoming the low awareness of the public in paying taxes, government support is the main key to creating positive change (Hendratmi & Sukmaningrum, 2018; Kurniawan et al., 2023).
+First of all, governments can play an important role in providing clear and easy-to-understand information about the importance of taxes and how they contribute to economic development and people's welfare.
+Through effective education campaigns, governments can convey messages that emphasize the direct link between tax payments and the provision of public services, such as education, health, and infrastructure (Abu Hassan Asaari et al., 2019; O'Connor, 2013).
 In addition, the government can adopt transparent and fair policies related to taxation.
-The government can increase public trust by ensuring that the tax system is fair and that tax contributions are well managed.
-Openness in using tax funds and law enforcement against tax violations can create a climate in which people feel that their contributions are valued and managed properly (Buffart et al., 2020; Kwapisz, 2019).
+By ensuring that the tax system is fair and that tax contributions are well managed, the government can increase public trust.
+Openness in the use of tax funds and law enforcement against tax violations can create a climate in which people feel that their contributions are valued and managed properly (Buffart et al., 2020; Kwapisz, 2019).
 The government can also encourage tax awareness through appropriate incentives and tax exemptions.
-Implementing incentive policies for compliant taxpayers or providing tax relief to specific sectors can motivate the public to fulfill their tax obligations.
+Implementing incentive policies for compliant taxpayers or providing tax relief to certain sectors can be an additional motivation for the public to fulfill their tax obligations.
 By providing positive rewards, the government creates a positive incentive for people to be more active in paying their taxes.

-It is also essential for the government to carry out a continuous socialization campaign.
-Education and information about the tax system and the benefits resulting from tax payments must be regularly passed on to the public (Bozhikin et al., 2019; Huđek et al., 2021).
-Through community activities, seminars, or social media campaigns, the government can build sustainable awareness and strengthen the positive relationship between the community and tax obligations.
-Research by Mees et al. (2019) and Prasetyo (2020) also explained that the government can create open and responsive communication channels with the community.
+It is also important for the government to carry out a continuous socialization campaign.
+Education and information about the tax system and the benefits resulting from tax payments need to be passed on regularly to the public (Bozhikin et al., 2019; Huđek et al., 2021).
+Through involvement in various community activities, seminars, or social media campaigns, the government can build sustainable awareness and strengthen the positive relationship between the community and tax obligations.
+Research Mees et al., (2019); PRASETYO, (2020) also explained that the government can create open and responsive communication channels with the community.
 Paying attention to the aspirations and input of the community can create a greater sense of ownership of the tax process.
-By listening to and responding to the community's needs, the government can build trusting relationships and motivate people to comply with their tax obligations voluntarily.
-In this way, government support covers the technical aspects of taxation and involves psychological and social aspects to increase public awareness of paying taxes.
+By listening to and responding to the needs of the community, the government can build trusting relationships and motivate people to voluntarily comply with their tax obligations.
+In this way, government support not only covers the technical aspects of taxation, but also involves psychological and social aspects in an effort to increase public awareness in paying taxes.